 Don’t Use Zillow!

 Today, anyone looking to purchase a new home utilizes the internet to search for homes for sale.
 The most trafficked real estate website in the world is Zillow.
+Many potential home buyers and sellers will use Zillow to research a neighborhood or get property values or even to choose a real estate agent.
 We will explain to you why you should NOT use Zillow when interested in real estate.

 Bigger Doesn’t Mean Better

 When searching online for real estate, you want to get the best information possible.
 Many people are under the impression that because Zillow has become so popular, they are the best place to find homes online.
 Truth is, Zillow has a ton of outdated real estate listings.